chatpin/b-notes/markdown-toc.md

 Sat 12 Sep 2020 16:22:55 BST

 # mardown/toc
+notes
+## enabling movement around amd within your .md docs
 ___
-## notes
-### table of content example

-> Here's a useful method.
+Here's a useful method.
 Should produce clickable references in any MarkDown editor.

-> (code can be viewed in ReText and is available up on [stack](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents))
+(code can be viewed in ReText and is available up on [stack](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents))

     # Table of contents
     1. [Introduction](#introduction)